robiningelbrecht/strava-activities/README.md

 a weekly average of `187 km` and a monthly average of `750 km` 🐣

-I burned `
-Deprecated: Implicit conversion from float 613.8 to int loses precision in /Volumes/Projects/strava-activities/src/Domain/Strava/Activity/Activity.php on line 243
-128063 calories` doing so, that's about `
+I burned `128064 calories` doing so, that's about `474` pizza slices 🍕
-Deprecated: Implicit conversion from float 613.8 to int loses precision in /Volumes/Projects/strava-activities/src/Domain/Strava/Activity/Activity.php on line 243
-474` pizza slices 🍕

 ---